strang3nt/LCSFE/doc/installation_and_usage.md

 -e or --explain

-: A flag that makes the program print useful information to stdout: the underlying system of fixpoint equations, and the symbolic existential-moves..
+: A flag that makes the program print useful information to stdout: the underlying system of fixpoint equations, and the composed symbolic $\exists$-moves.

 A `<COMMAND>` string is one of the following: `debug`, `pg`, `mu-ald`, followed by their respective inputs.
-We are going to introduce all these commands in the next sections.
+We are going to introduce these commands in the next sections.

 ## The `debug` command